 Donation campaigns are free to create, and you can choose from keep-it-all or all-or-nothing.
 Campaigns are subject to varying fees, though contributors are allowed the option to cover fees.

-Pro tier allows professional fundraisers to create their own pricing scheme
+- Nearly Free Pricing plan allows fundraisers to create their own pricing scheme

 - Versatile design platform allows you to personalize your campaign

 - Intuitive website that is easy to use

 - Backers are typically limited to your personal network